- CLASS: Mammalia (Mammals)

 - SPECIES: hallstromi

 Singin' in the rain forest: The mossy, wet cloud forest on the island of New Guinea holds an ancient secret: a seldom seen, fiercely predatory wild canine called the New Guinea singing dog.
-Cute and perky, singing dogs are not exactly scary but rather like little pooches with big voices!
-They use their tuneful howling to communicate with other “singers.”
+Singing dogs look very much like domestic dogs.
+Known for their big voices, they use their tuneful howling to communicate with other “singers.”

 Singing dogs have a dense, rough coat that is golden red or black and tan with white markings.
 Wide cheekbones, a narrow muzzle, and petal-shaped ears give the dog’s face a distinctive, impish expression.
 Well adapted to hunting in steep areas with thick vegetation, the singing dog’s joints and spine are extremely flexible for a dog—they climb and jump like a cat!
 Singers are great climbers, even climbing trees, and their sparring matches often take them up hills and over ledges.

 Are New Guinea singing dogs domestic dogs, feral dogs, or wild dogs?
 Yes—they have, at one time or another, been classified as all three!
 Their taxonomy has caused a scientific hullabaloo for over 50 years.
 The New Guinea singing dogs’ fossil records date back at least 6,000 years: they are considered to be living fossils!